 We’ll be sending out a number of tweets and Instagram posts using the hashtag #SurreyOpenDay, as well as some posts on our Facebook page.

 We encourage you to like these posts and share them with your own social networks.
+The more people sharing our content and using our hashtag the wider the reach!

 Share your expertise!

-It’s great to receive personal advice from the people who know what they’re talking about at the university, so here are a few ways you can share your expertise:
+It’s great to receive personal advice from the people who know what they’re talking about at the University, so here are a few ways you can share your expertise:

-- If you see someone on Twitter asking a question that you feel you can contribute to, feel free to reply
+- If you see someone on Twitter asking a question that you feel you can contribute to, feel free to reply.

 - If you see something on our social channels that you feel you can add a positive comment to, please do!